Scroll to content

 * Children should read with an adult before taking a quiz - they tend to not pass a quiz or gain a low score when they rush

 * If your child does not pass a quiz please reassure them not to worry.
 Just talk to them about possible reasons - did they rush it?
 Did they try to just remember instead of checking in the book for the correct answer?
 If it is a small book they could try rereading it with you, or if it is a large book they could discuss the book and recount the story in their own words.
 They should ALWAYS tell a teacher so we can check what type of help or advice is needed.
-They will not be asked to re-quiz the book.

 * Children take their quizzes and change their books independently, and have the opportunity to do this every day